-Jeremiah Williams Jr. testified for the people in the famous case Pond vs. The People, a trial for the murder of his 2nd cousin Isaac Blanchard Jr., who was shot and killed by Augustus Pond at Seul Choix point.
-Isaac is buried in Gros Cap cemetery.
-According to researcher Terri Ruleau, someone tried to chisel the word 'murdered' from his headstone, and at one time the stone was stolen and then returned.
+Jeremiah Williams Jr. testified for the people in the famous case Pond vs. The People, a trial for the murder of his 2nd cousin Isaac Blanchard Jr., shot to death by Augustus Pond at Seul Choix Point.
+Isaac is buried in Gros Cap Cemetery.
+According to researcher Terri Ruleau, someone tried to chisel the word 'murdered' from his headstone, and at one time, the stone was stolen and then returned.